patdaburu/mothergeo-formats/README.md

 * __spatial__ : information pertaining to spatial portions of the model (*e.g.* featureclasses)
     * __commonSrid__ : the common [spatial reference ID (SRID)](<https://en.wikipedia.org/wiki/Spatial_reference_system>) for all spatial data
     * __commonFields[]__ : definitions of [fields](#field) common to every [featureclass](#featureclass)
+    * __defaultIdentity__ : the name of the field used as the identity field in cases where no other field is supplied
     * __featureClasses__ : definitions of [featureclasses](#featureclass) included in the model

 ### Field